ICE1945/Real-time-network-intrusion-detection/README.md

 # Real-time-network-intrusion-detection
 A real-time network intrusion detection system that monitors live traffic, analyzes packet behavior, and generates alerts for suspicious or malicious activity.
 Built to demonstrate practical network security monitoring and defensive detection logic.

+The goal of this project is to demonstrate practical network security monitoring and intrusion detection concepts.

+## Design Flow